It was nice to have an actual engineer as the instructor of the course who had been on the job for most of his life.

-Last year engineering students visited Luchs Consulting Engineers.
-Luchs Consulting Engineers is a dynamic Connecticut licensed engineering and land surveying firm providing a full range of engineering services to federal, state, municipal, utility and private clients throughout New England.
+Excursions at Yale University – Students have visited Luchs Consulting Engineers, founded in 1948, is a dynamic Connecticut licensed engineering and land surveying firm providing a full range of engineering services to federal, state, municipal, utility and private clients throughout New England.

 Students will explore the design process and a standard problem solving approach used by engineers.
 They will also utilize a series of design challenges to test and gather data on the efficiency of our designs.
 Projects include building a scale model structure compliant with code, zoning, and budget requirements as well as creating an artificial limb.